iridium-browser/iridium-browser-ubuntu/docs/code_reviews.md

 ```

 The text `set noparent` will stop owner propagation from parent directories.
+This should be rarely used.
+If you want to use `set noparent` except for IPC
+related files, please first reach out to chrome-eng-review@google.com.

-This is used for specialized code.
-In this example, only the two listed people
+In this example, only the two listed people are owners:
-are owners:
 ```
 set noparent
 a@chromium.org